llmrb/llm/README.md

 #### Streaming

 > There Is More Than One Way To Do It (TIMTOWTDI) when you are
-> using llm.rb &ndash; and this is especially relevant when it
+> using llm.rb &ndash; and this is especially true when it
 > comes to streaming.
 See the streaming documentation in
 > [docs/](docs/STREAMING.md#flexibility) for more details.